Protect Personal Data for Children

 Think you have years before it’s time to worry about your children’s personal data being compromised online?
-Thanks to ballooning educational tracking and the tendency to require online accounts and registrations for all sorts of childhood activities, even kindergarteners could already be accumulating plump little personal data profiles online.
+Thanks to increased educational tracking and the tendency to require online accounts and registrations for all sorts of childhood activities, even kindergarteners accumulate personal data profiles online.

 It’s much easier to keep records tight right from the start than it is to clean up identity theft or a social media nightmare for a teen.
-Here’s how to keep your children’s personal data safe and secure.
+Here’s how to protect personal data to keep your children safe and secure.

 Capping the school data spiral

-Schools may release “directory” information without consent, including your student’s name, address, telephone number, honors and awards, and so on.
-The school must notify you about the directory information and give you a reasonable amount of time to request not being included.
-You can opt out of sharing your child’s information with third parties and other families.
+Schools may release “directory” information without consent, including your student’s name, address, telephone number, honors, awards, and so on.
+The school must notify you about the directory information and give you a reasonable amount of time to request not to be included.
+You can opt-out of sharing your child’s information with third parties and other families.

-The whole thing seems fairly innocuous until you consider that so-called directory information can include your child’s date and place of birth —pay dirt for identity thieves.
+The whole thing seems fairly safe until you consider that so-called directory information can include your child’s date and place of birth — the jackpot for identity thieves.
 That’s something worth thinking twice about.

 Steps to take right now

-Protect your child’s personal data and privacy at home just as you would your own.
+Protect personal data and privacy for your children at home, just as you would your own.
 The Federal Trade Commission recommends these tips for protecting your child’s personal information.

 Age 13: The great divide

-At age 13, your child becomes legally able to share personal data with websites (including social media) without the okay of a parent or guardian.
-This puts the onus on parents to make sure kids are savvy enough to navigate the internet safely.
+At age 13, your child becomes legally able to share personal data with websites, including social media, without the consent of a parent or guardian.
+This puts the responsibility on parents to make sure kids are savvy enough to navigate the internet safely.

 PenFed helps you stay abreast of best practices for online security and fraud for your entire family and your financial security.
-Visit the PenFed Card Security Center for actions to help ensure your card accounts are protected.
+Visit the PenFed Card Security Center for actions to protect personal data for your children and yourself.